ernstki/vue-focus/README.md

 };
 ```

-> NOTE: As opposed to 1.x, in Vue 2.0, directives are updated every time the host component rerenders, not just when the directive expression chages.
-Somethimes this may be undesirable, especially for the "autofocus" use case.
-If you want to mimic the 1.x behavior, then add the `.lazy` modifier to the directive, e.g. `v-focus.lazy="true"`.
+> NOTE: As opposed to 1.x, in Vue 2.0, directives are updated every time the host component rerenders, not just when the directive expression changes.
+Sometimes this may be undesirable, especially for the "autofocus" use case.
+If you want to mimic the 1.x behavior, then add the `.lazy` modifier to the directive, e.g., `v-focus.lazy="true"`.

 ### `mixin`